 A click is much more tangible than a hover, and we have seen indications from previous analysis that when a visitor clicks on Price Check they have an increased conversion rate.

-Had Message Porter campaign open for between five seconds and ten minutes, and then closed it either by using the ‘X’ button or the call to action button
+Had Message Porter Full Screen Message open for between five seconds and ten minutes, and then closed it either by using the ‘X’ button or the call to action button

 Our data shows that conversion rate jumps significantly when a Message Porter campaign has been open for over five seconds, and then closed either using the ‘X’ button or by clicking the call to action.
 It drops after ten minutes, our assumption being that the browser window has been left open and the visitor has gone somewhere else without closing your website.